koitsu/thorchain-cryptotax/README.md

 ## Liquidity Pools

 - LP actions are converted to Add/Remove Liquidity transactions for Crypto Tax Calculator
-- As well as Receive/Return LP Token
+- Also creates Receive/Return LP Token transactions
 - LP Token is set to the `liquidityUnits` amount provided by Midgard
+  - **Note:** This may not be 100% accurate way of accounting for the LP
-- LP token is given the name ThorLP.{asset}
+- LP token is given the name `ThorLP.{asset}`
   - e.g. ThorLP.BTC.BTC

 ## Savers

 - Savers are converted to Add/Remove Liquidity transactions for Crypto Tax Calculator
+  - **Note:** In THORChain when doing a Savers deposit, it goes into the liquidity pool and the other side of the LP is provided by the protocol.
+    Assumption here is that Savers should be considered as LP rather than staking when converting to Crypto Tax Calculator.
-- As well as Receive/Return LP Token
+- Also creates Receive/Return LP Token transactions
 - LP Token is set to the `liquidityUnits` amount provided by Midgard
   - For Savers, this is equal to the asset amount being added
-- LP token is given the name ThorLP.{savers asset}
+- LP token is given the name `ThorLP.{savers_asset}`
   - e.g. ThorLP.BTC/BTC (savers assets have a slash)

 ## Other notes